Day 2 - Technical Processes & Advanced Technologies

 - Derek Taylor - Professor in Geo-Energy, University of Nottingham

-- Introduction to EDF
+- Introduction to BAT & Optimisation

-- AGR defueling and decommissioning update
+- AGR defueling and decommissioning status

 Decommissioning a facility to achieve a ‘cold and dark’ end state often involves encountering unexpected challenges.
 Over decades of operation, the cumulative effects of maintenance, modifications, obsolescence, and system upgrades can result in a limited understanding of the facility’s actual condition.
 Furthermore, design basis information may be incomplete, inaccurate, lost, or altogether unavailable in many older nuclear plants and fuel cycle facilities.
 These factors introduce significant uncertainties at the time of decommissioning.